luke10x/easy-login/README.md

 - Must use `Response.accepted("redirect:onboarding").build()` syntax for redirects if @RedirectScope is used.
 Using long syntax of the Response builder with 2XX codes does not seem to follow Location header; and using 3XX code redirects but cannot access object ser to @RedirectScope before redirection.
-- If @Deployment(testable = false), then the during the test it stops on breakpoints set in main code using remote debug configuration on the container (On breakpoints in test code is possible to break using local debug for junit run).
-But this mode makes it impossible to use Mockito mocks.
-- If @Deployment(testable = true) it is possible to use Mockito mocks as the tests run in the container using this mode, but for some reason it does not seem to stop on breakpoints while debugging.
-- As kind of separate issue, the tests cannot start if IDE debugger is not listening.
-- Does not look like tests run in Testable Deployments at all that can be todo with missing Junit dependencies in the shrinkwrap archive of the web container.
+- For mocking to work `@Deployment(testable = true)` is required.
+But it is troublesome still to get it working with Mockito.
+For now Mockito version is pointing to v4.4.0, as there is not other known good configuration.
-  Sometimes to spot errors like that is easy as Test result is successful(!), but in reality no test has run.
+- Sometimes tests are not executed but build shows successful(!), but in reality no test has run.
   `07:29:07,646 INFO  [org.jboss.weld.Bootstrap] (Weld Thread Pool -- 2) WELD-000119: Not generating any bean definitions from dev.luke10x.easylogin.registration.RegistrationControllerTest because of underlying class loading error: Type com.gargoylesoftware.htmlunit.WebClient from [Module "deployment.44fde11d-8f41-4669-8169-32e44babfa56.war" from Service Module Loader] not found.
 If this is unexpected, enable DEBUG logging to see the full error.`
   I think that in this case it should treat the failure as critical and fail the test.
-- Found Mockito configuration that works.
-Unfortunately that is an old version.
-With this version now MockitoAnnotations.openMocks does not work...

 ### Resources